canndrew/netsim/docs/04_nat.md

             +---------+
 ```

-Port restricted NAT in addition stores destination `IP:port` pair.
+A port-restricted NAT additionally stores a destination `IP:port` pair in it's
-So when `client1` connects to `server`, NAT will save destination address
+table.
+So when `client1` connects to `server`, the NAT will save `server`'s
-and if `client2` tries to send packets to `client1` with address
+address, if `client2` then tries to send packets to `client1` with address
-`53:198:141:83:1000`, this packet will be dropped by port restricted NAT.
+`53:198:141:83:1000`, this packet will be dropped by the NAT for having come
+from the wrong address.

 To simulate this NAT we use the same example is in "Full cone NAT" except
 we choose port restricted NAT with `Ipv4NatBuilder::restrict_endpoints()`: